HariharanS-22/QuadPilot-FC/README.md

-# 🚁 QuadPilot-FC – STM32F411-Based Quadcopter Flight Controller
+# 🚁 QuadPilot-FC – STM32F411-Based Flight Controller

 QuadPilot-FC is a compact, custom-built quadcopter flight controller based on the **STM32F411 Blackpill** board.
 It uses the **INAV configurator** for real-time tuning and configuration, and integrates sensors like **MPU6050**, **ADXL345**, **BM280**, and **HMC5883** for precise flight stabilization and environmental awareness.
 The hardware is built using a **zero PCB layout**, making it highly space-efficient and ideal for lightweight UAVs.